Comment on page

 - Gray - The column is not sensitive and the generator is Passthrough.

 The Preview toggle at the top right of Table View allows you to choose whether to display original source data or the transformed data.
-You can switch back and forth to see exactly how Tonic transforms the data based on the table and column configuration.
+You can switch back and forth to understand exactly how Tonic transforms the data based on the table and column configuration.

 By default, the Preview toggle is in the on position, and the displayed data reflects the selected table mode and the assigned generators.
 For tables that use Truncate mode, the preview data is empty.
 Truncated tables do not have data in the destination database.